haodongyu/SOTA-Networks-for-Master-Thesis-Semantic-segmentation-on-Bosch-Motors/reffered_code/PointNet++/README.md

 Visualization results will save in `log/sem_seg/pointnet2_sem_seg/visual/` and you can visualize these .obj file by [MeshLab](http://www.meshlab.net/).

 If you want to run the evaluation process with other data, just reset the `--root dir`.
-Besides that, remenber the name of your data must have str `Validation` or `test`.
+Besides that, remember the name of your data must have str `Validation` or `test`.
 And then change the `--test_area str` order in corresponding ways.

 ## Visualization